 - The battery must be replaced soon if the voltage drops more than two volts or goes under 9.5 volts during cranking.

-How to check a car battery with a test tool?
+How do you check a car battery with a test tool?

 The easiest way to test a car battery is to use a battery analyzer or an electronic or conductance tester.